Screenshots Gallery

 These screenshots were generated by NEStopia; if you see any oddities at the top and/or bottom, that's because NEStopia's screenshots ignore overscan clip settings, thus showing the top and bottom 8 pixels that are normally hidden on an NTSC television (and in most emulators).

-This palette is the product of over three years of messing around, on and off, with trying to get a palette that matched what my actual NES Control Deck output on my CRT TV.
+This palette is the product of over three years one decade of messing around, on and off, with trying to get a palette that matched what my actual NES Control Deck output on my CRT TV.

 The Very Short Version: I hooked my NES and PC up to the same CRT TV and eyeballed the colors until what my PC was trying to display on the screen matched as closely as possible what the NES was displaying on that same screen.